Schattenclown/StatFetch/README.md

 # StatFetch
-Discord Bot for Gameserver Statistics!
+is a Discord Bot for Game server Statistics!